Black Studies

 The Minor

-Black studies is an exploration of the American and/or global experience of black people and of race as a historical category and construct.
+The Black Studies minor is an interdisciplinary, interdivisional minor based on an exploration of the American and global experience of Black people and of race as an historical category and construct.

-Self-designed majors/minors can be arranged with the coordinators.
+Self-designed majors/minors can be arranged with the coordinator.

 “The Black Studies minor provided an opportunity to learn about African and African-American culture from multiple points of view.
 The courses exposed me to more than just history and literature, but philosophy and politics as well.”